lightningdevkit/lightningdevkit.org/docs/key_management.md

 </CodeSwitcher>

 # Creating a Unified Wallet
 LDK makes it simple to combine an on-chain and off-chain wallet in the same app.
-This means users don’t need to worry about storing 2 different recovery phrases.
-For apps containing a hierarchical deterministic wallet (or “HD Wallet”) we recommend using the entropy from a [hardened child key derivation](https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch05.asciidoc#hardened-child-key-derivation) path for your LDK seed.
+This means users don’t need to worry about storing two different recovery phrases.
+For apps containing a hierarchical deterministic wallet (or "HD Wallet") we recommend using the entropy from a [hardened child key derivation](https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch05.asciidoc#hardened-child-key-derivation) path for your LDK seed.

 Using a [BDK](https://bitcoindevkit.org/)-based wallet the steps would be as follows:

- 1) Generate a mnemonic/entropy
+ 1) Generate a mnemonic/entropy source.
  2) Build an HD wallet from that.
 That's now your on-chain wallet, and you can derive any BIP-compliant on-chain wallet/path for it from there.
  3) Derive the private key at `m/535h` (or some other custom path).
 That's 32 bytes and is your starting entropy for your LDK wallet.
+ 4) Optional: use a custom `SignerProvider` implementation to have the BDK wallet provide the destination and shutdown scripts (see [Spending On-Chain Funds](#spending-on-chain-funds)).

 <CodeSwitcher :languages="{rust:'Rust', java:'Java', kotlin:'Kotlin'}">
   <template v-slot:rust>